 Seoul Land, Seoul

 Featured in: When My Love Blooms, The Secret Life Of My Secretary, The Smile Has Left Your Eyes, Strong Woman Do Bong-soon, She Was Pretty, The Golden Bride, Goong

 Watched When My Love Blooms (2002)?
-If yes, then you must have recollected that this is the place where Jan Seo-kyung (Park Si-yeon) and Han Jae-hyun (Yoo Ji-tae) meet next to the carousel and she urges him not to leave her again.
+If yes, then you must have recollected that this is the place where Jan Seo-kyung (Park Si-yeon) and Han Jae-hyun (Yoo Ji-tae) meet next to the carousel, and she urges him not to leave her again.

 If you love amusement parks, this one deserves a visit when in Seoul.
-It not only has fun rides, including roller-coasters, and movie theatres but also hosts events and festivals regularly.
+It not only has fun rides, including roller-coasters and movie theatres but also hosts events and festivals regularly.
 Indeed a vibrant place to be, you can also recreate some of the most romantic scenes from these K-dramas with your beloved.

 Take exits 1, 2 or 3 after reaching the Seoul Grand Park Station.
-Go straight towards its entrance and take left for your destination.
+Go straight towards its entrance and take a left for your destination.

 Gwanghwamun Square, Seoul